tetsufmbio/taxallnomy/README.md

 merged          | 1 if this txid was merged to another txid
 rank            | taxonomic rank of txid in the original database

-\* includes txid in unpublished/unidentified/unclassified/environmental/unassigned/
+\* includes txid which has "unpublished", "unidentified", "unclassified", "environmental", "unassigned", "incertae sedis" or "other sequences" in its name.
-  incertae sedis/other sequences groups.

 ### 2) lin_name table
 Same as lin table, but instead of having taxon codes on each taxonomic rank